labyrinthinesecurity/fastFibration/README.md

 Run test.py to get started, then run fiber.py

 The default *Graphs/* subdirectory the comes with this repository contains:
-- graphs with strongly connected components (SCC): 3 components (3SCC), 6 components (6SCC)
+- graphs with 3 strongly connected components (test_3SCC.csv)
-- graphs depicted in **Symmetries of Living Systems: Symmetry Fibrations and Synchronization in Biological Networks**: figure 1.3 page 10, figure 4.2 page 49, figure 17.5 page 358
+- a graph depicted in **Symmetries of Living Systems: Symmetry Fibrations and Synchronization in Biological Networks**: figure 14.3 page 269 (14.3p269.csv)
 - graph of E.Coli metabolism (test_Ecoli.txt)

 ## License